APNewsBreak: New Orleans to take down Confederate statues

-New Orleans planned to begin removing the first of four prominent Confederate monuments early Monday, the latest Southern institution to sever itself from symbols viewed by many as a representation racism and white supremacy.
+Workers in New Orleans began removing the first of four prominent Confederate monuments early Monday, the latest Southern institution to sever itself from symbols viewed by many as a representation racism and white supremacy.

-Workers were to begin removing the first memorial, one that commemorates whites who tried to topple a biracial post-Civil War government in New Orleans, overnight in an attempt to avoid disruption from supporters who want the monuments to stay, some of whom city officials said have made death threats.
+Trucks arrived to begin removing the first memorial, one that commemorates whites who tried to topple a biracial post-Civil War government in New Orleans, around 1:25 a.m. in an attempt to avoid disruption from supporters who want the monuments to stay, some of whom city officials said have made death threats.

+Workers who were inspecting the statue ahead of its removal could be seen wearing flak jackets and helmets.
+Police officers watched the area from atop the parking garage of a nearby hotel.

 Three other statues to Confederate Generals Robert E. Lee and P.G.T.
 Beauregard and Confederate States of America President Jefferson Davis will be removed in later days now that legal challenges have been overcome.